 TOMAS: Several years ago it was easy to get Twitter followers.
 So just by publishing good, unique content, I went from 5,000 to 10,000 to 20,000 followers in no time.

-This social strategy worked, but the real secret is outreach.
+This social media marketing strategy worked, but the real secret is outreach.

 “To build an audience, focus on relationships first.
 And if you’re producing great content, these relationships will open up their audiences to you.”